Explore Local Programs

 Consumer & Economic Development

-Therefore, in the simplest of terms, the more money we spend locally and within our State, the more tax dollars we will generate to support our state, county, and municipal budgets, resulting in more resources to fund the fire departments that provide fire safety education and respond to our emergency calls.
+Therefore, in the simplest of terms, the more money we spend locally and within our State, the more tax dollars we will generate to support our state, county, and municipal budgets, resulting in more resources to fund the Illinois State Police, our county sheriffs, and our city and village police departments.

 Questions?
 Contact Susan Odum, Extension Educator, Community and Economic Development at firstname.lastname@example.org